Hugo92-dev/PS/GETTING_STARTED.md

-# Getting Started with PhotoSweeper MVP
+# Getting Started with Pixoo MVP

 Congratulations!
-All files for the PhotoSweeper MVP have been generated.
+All files for the Pixoo MVP have been generated.
 Here's how to validate and run the project.

 ## Prerequisites